Meotl/GEOG678_WebGIS/README.md

-Benjamin Bayless - GEOG_678 - WebGIS
+Benjamin Bayless

+# TAMU GEOG_678 WEBGIS

+# ArcGIS Online

-This is the metadata file for each project.
+This is the metadata for the labs.